BookStackApp/website/content/blog/bookstack-release-v21-05.md

 ![BookStack Favourites Link in Profile Menu](/images/2021/05/favourites-profile-menu.png)

 This new feature makes it really easy to curate a personal collection of items within the system.
-In the future we may able to use this system for other uses; For example, for watching/notification control.
+In the future we may able to use this for other purposes; For example, for watching/notification control.

 ### Next/Previous Page & Chapter Navigation

-Much like a physical book, you'll often want to move to the next or previous page when the get to the bottom of the current one.
-To support this we now have actions below the page content to move to the next chapter or page from the current one, within the ordering of the current Book:
+Much like a physical book, you'll often want to move to the next or previous page when you get to the bottom of the current one.
+To support this we now have actions below the page content to move to the next, or previous, chapter or page from the current one within the ordering of the current book.

 ![BookStack Next & Previous Content Navigation Preview](/images/2021/05/next-prev-nav.png)

 The links are designed to not be distracting by default, like the other non-content interface, but will become more apparent upon interaction.
 Thanks to [@shubhamosmosys](https://github.com/BookStackApp/BookStack/pull/2511) for providing an initial implementation of this and also a thanks to [@james-geiger](https://github.com/BookStackApp/BookStack/issues/1381#issuecomment-540105003) for supporting a work-around for this in the mean time.